ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+every hour, and sixty every minute, or one
+every second.
+The married are longer lived
+than the single, and above all those who observe
+a sober and industrious conduct.
+Tall men live
+longer than short ones.
+Women have more
+chances of life in their favor previous to their
+being fifty years of age than men have, but few¬
 er afterwanls.
 The uumlx.&#x27;r of marriages b in
 the proportion of seveuty-five to every 1,000 in¬
 dividuals.
 Marriages are more frequent after